FAIRmat-NFDI/nomad-tutorial-workflows/docs/api.md

 The functions within the utility module will automatically retrieve an authentication token for privileged operations, e.g., uploading data to your account.

-!!! tip "Tip if your `.env` file is not found"
+??? tip "Tip - If your `.env` file is not found"

     If you can see the directory with your `.env` file in `PYTHONPATH` but you the environment variables, e.g., `NOMAD_USERNAME` are not defined, you can try: